 - Yearly notification is not required as long as certification is current; new or up-dated certification should be submitted.

 Notification should take place in the form of a letter to the division superintendent.
 Certification documents must be included for the superintendent’s approval.
 In the letter, be sure to clearly state that you are in compliance with §22.1-254(A).

 If you choose to use the certified tutor statute, DO NOT FILE a Notice of Intent form.
 DO NOT check option (ii) on the Notice of Intent form although it shows “certified tutor” as the second option to homeschool.
 Tutors who use the NOI form indicate they are in compliance with §22.1-245.1, the homeschool statute.
-The homeschool statute requires end-of-year assessment.
+The homeschool statute requires end-of-year assessment and yearly filing.

 Because a certified tutor option is also included on the Notice of Intent form, understandably, some division personnel are confused.
 Be prepared to explain the difference if there are questions.